Use of a workplace nursery

 A. Anyone who sends his/her child aged 0 to 5 to a day care center can receive childcare fees regardless of his/her income bracket.

-However, to receive childcare fees, national andpublic, social welfare corporations, corporations, organizations, workplaces,families, parents’ cooperatives, and private daycare centers must be used underArticle 10 of the Child Care Act (see the 2022Childcare Business Guide).
+However, to receive childcare fees, national andpublic, social welfare corporations, corporations, organizations, workplaces,families, parents’ cooperatives, and private daycare centers must be used underArticle 10 of the Child Care Act.

 If you’re raising your child at home without using day care centers, kindergartens, or full-time childcare services, you can get child support (Article 34-2 of the Child Care Act).